 Crisp salt-and-pepper-crusted halibut was a great choice for these fish tacos, but any firm white fish would be equally as delicious.
 Since halibut is so expensive, I used some of the thinner small pieces that were left when we filleted and froze several pounds of fresh halibut earlier this year.
 They were perfect for these tacos.

-This salsa is a little sweet and a little spicy.
+This Pineapple Rhubarb Salsa is a little sweet and a little spicy.
 Rhubarb adds some crunch and red onion and jalapeño pepper contribute the heat that we expect from a salsa.
 The Avocado Cream is an easy but oh-so-delicious dip that holds everything together.
 Simply combine Greek yogurt with avocado and flavour with a some cilantro, honey and a squeeze of lime.

 How to assemble these grilled fish tacos